 As stated before, the BK Butler Tube Driver is available once again directly from B.K.
 Butler.
 There are a couple of ways to get your grubby paws on one of these boxes: Firstly, you can go to BK Butler's website HERE and order one.
 He hand-builds each pedal to order so there can be a slight wait (one to two weeks is advertised).
 Secondly, you can go to BK Butler's eBay store where he sells his products.
 He has even been known to run an occasional sale on his eBay store with reduced prices and/or free shipping.
 Hmmm...
 Once again the pedals are made up to order so delivery times may vary.
 Whatever the case, the result will be that a package will arrive in the mail for you.
 That alone means you can take a short break from mailing yourself things just so you can get something in the mail...
 The pedal arrives in a USPS flat rate shipping box.
 Inside that box is Butler's signed shipping/storage box containing the pedal, instructions, and your invoice:

 The Tube Driver pedal lives in a substantial, custom steel pedal housing with its power transformer mounted inside the front panel.
 It measures 7.25”L x 4”W x 3.5”D (with the bias mod knob) and weights 2.5 pounds.
 Frankly, it big, and is built like a tank.
 But when you think about it, the package needs to be as large as it is in order to give the tube enough air to cool.
 There are three ventilation slits midway along the right-hand side to aid the cooling as well.
 As a result, the pedal feels only a shade warmer than the ambient temperature.
+The tube itself is a "Ruby" branded tube.
 It is also worth mentioning that the Tube Driver requires its own 120 volt AC mains power.
 Those who prefer micro pedals may find the package a little too big for their liking and may want to run for a solid state pedal.
 There is a video below that points out that some of the tone of the pedal may be found in a solid state pedal but the playing feel of a tube overdrive just isn't available on a solid state unit.
 Solid state pedals simply don't compress the same way.
 That has been my experience as well.

 On the Driver’s top panel there are five controls: Output Level, EQ Hi and Low, Tube Drive, and the effect in and out footswitch.
 All the pots have fine, soft detents as you rotate them.
 There are two LEDs on the top panel, a green one on the left that lights up when the pedal has power and a red one on the right that lights up when the Driver is engaged.
 On the back panel there are input and output jacks and a power cord trailing out through a strain relief.
 The optional bias adjustment mod adds a Bias knob on the back panel with a hand-lettered legend.
 BK typically sets these into the region where Eric Johnson sets them before shipping them out.
 On the bottom panel are your serial number, BK's electro-pencil engraved signature, and the four sturdy feet.
 The pedal has no power switch because Butler believes that it is fine to leave it idling and that it actually benefits from burning in.
 Sure enough, I began with mine the evening it arrive and it felt a bit bright and bratty but, whether because I learned how to use the pedal or because the tube began to burn in, within a few hours and days it smoothed out considerably and felt far more musical.